mashin-io/rich-spark/docs/reactive-spark-doc.md

 <a name="tail-dependency"/>
 ###Tail Dependency

 A stream depends on a window of RDDs from the parent stream.
-The boundaries of the window are computed by counting events occurred just at and before the given event.
+The boundaries of the window are computed by counting events occurred before and at the same as the given event.
 There are three parameters that determine the window boundaries:

- - *skip length:* determines how many RDDs to skip corresponding to events just at and before the given event
+ - *skip length:* determines how many RDDs to skip corresponding to events occurred before or at the same time as the given event
- - *window length:* determines how many RDDs to include in the window corresponding to events just before the skipped events
+ - *window length:* determines how many RDDs to include in the window corresponding to events occurred just before the skipped events
  - *slide length:* determines the number of events after which the window is computed

 ![Tail Dependency](img/reactive-stream-tail-dependency.png)